Tutorial: Customizing Report Builder Clickthrough Reports

 SQL Server Management Studio.

-Microsoft .NET Framework 2.0 on the system that will run Report Builder.
+Microsoft .NET Framework version 2.0 on the system that will run Report Builder.

 You must have the following permissions: